Dasharo/docs/docs/transparent-validation/pikvm/Changing-IP-Address.md

-# Changing IP Adresss on PiKVM
+# Changing IP Addresss on PiKVM

 Connect to PiKVM via Serial Connection or SSH.